SudoWatson/NOS-Computer/documentation/Register-Controller.md

 GPR register 0000 can't exist
 2 lines to index the SPR
 1 line to say "Hey use the SPR instead of the GPR"
-2 lines to say "Hey SPR ## output somewhere".
-0 register not have this ability.
-0 will be the natural off state of this to avoid having another line for it.
-Just don't connect register 0 to this and it should work
+1 line on the ALU to Bypass Right Hand Bus Out (BRO pin) 2 lines to say "Hey SPR ## output somewhere".
+00 register not have this ability.
+00 will be the natural off state of this to avoid having another line for it.
+Just don't connect register 00 to this and it should work
+Should be able to wire both lines just like normal GPR.
+Should be able to just use GPRs for this

+### Explanation of Instructions for Moves
 ##### To move GPR to GPR
 Move out GPR to RHBus, In GPR to Register Enable
-> ALU should have a "Bypass out" flag, or, registers should have a "right hand output actually means regular output" line absolutely 0 thought but leaning towards option B although 1 thought provides that adding the ALU bypass could possibly remove the need for possible separation of the RHOut and the regular Out, dropping some needed bits by 33.3̅% but another half thought worries that interferes with Move GPR to SPR rules

-Somehow bypass register to output onto the main bus (either via ALU or bypass line) and load into register Move
+BRO on and load into register; Move

 ##### To move SPR into SPR
 2 lines indexed to the input register, 1 line set to SPR mode, 2 lines set to output register (00 not an option)